 evaluate the future scope of machine learning for mobile apps.

-As an app development company, you should know how machine learning can add value to mobile apps.
+app development company, you should know how machine learning can add value to mobile apps.

 1. Product search